 Food Grade Hydrogen is a high-purity hydrogen gas specifically refined, certified, and controlled for direct and indirect contact with food products.
 It is widely used in edible oil hydrogenation, food preservation, modified-atmosphere packaging (MAP), beverage processing, and controlled food-processing environments.

-Unlike industrial hydrogen, Food Grade Hydrogen must comply with food safety regulations, ensuring it introduces no toxic, odorous, or reactive contaminants that could affect food quality, taste, aroma, or shelf life.
+Unlike industrial hydrogen, Food Grade Hydrogen must comply with stringent food safety regulations, ensuring it introduces no toxic, odorous, or reactive contaminants that could affect food quality, taste, aroma, or shelf life.
+Typical purity levels range from 99.9% to 99.999%, depending on application sensitivity.

 Regulatory Compliance & Standards